-In the previous section, the data from the Forbes 2000 list of the world's largest companies were loaded into R from the HSAUR package but we will now explore practically more relevant ways to import data into the R system.
+In the previous section, the data from the Forbes 2000 list of the world's largest companies were loaded into R from the HSAUR2 package but we will now explore practically more relevant ways to import data into the R system.
 The most frequent data formats the data analyst is confronted with are comma separated files, Excel spreadsheets, files in SPSS format and a variety of SQL data base engines.
-Querying data bases is a non-trivial task and requires additional knowledge about querying languages and we therefore refer to the 'R Data Import/Export' manual - see Section 1.3.
-We assume that a comma separated file containing the Forbes 2000 list is available as Forbes2000.csv (such a file is part of the HSAUR source package in directory HSAUR/inst/rawdata).
+Querying data bases is a nontrivial task and requires additional knowledge about querying languages, and we therefore refer to the R Data Import/Export manual - see Section 1.3.
+We assume that a comma separated file containing the Forbes 2000 list is available as Forbes2000.csv (such a file is part of the HSAUR2 source package in directory HSAUR2/inst/rawdata).
 When the fields are separated by commas and each row begins with a name (a text format typically created by Excel), we can read in the data as follows using the read.table function

 The argument header = TRUE indicates that the entries in the first line of the text file "Forbes2000.csv" should be interpreted as variable names.
 Columns are separated by a comma (sep = ","), users of continental versions of Excel should take care of the character symbol coding for decimal points (by default dec = ".").
 Finally, the first column should be interpreted as row names but not as a variable (row.names = 1).
 Alternatively, the function read.csv can be used to read comma separated files.
 The function read.table by default guesses the class of each variable from the specified file.
 In our case, character variables are stored as factors which is only suboptimal since the names of the companies are unique.
-However, we can supply the types for each variable to the colClasses argument and check if this object is identical with our previous Forbes 2000 list object
+However, we can supply the types for each variable to the colClasses argument R> csvForbes2000 <- read.table("Forbes2000.csv",

 '''

 R> class(csvForbes2000[,"name"])

+'''

+'''

 [1] "character"

 '''